tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 Registering your Linux agent
 ++++++++++++++++++++++++++++

-* restart the WAPT service
+* restart the WAPT service:

   .. code-block:: bash